-The Karankawa Cave KFA contains eight caves (see Figure 21) and two endangered karst invertebrate species, along with at least six "additional species" addressed in the Williamson County RHCP.
+The Karankawa Cave KFA contains eight caves (see Figure 19) and two endangered karst invertebrate species, along with at least six "additional species" addressed in the RHCP (SWCA et al. 2008).
 The Karankawa Cave KFA and associated caves were partially documented and surveyed for biota in 1994 for the Sun City, Georgetown take avoidance plan.
-Karankawa Cave is known to contain the Bone Cave harvestman and Batrisodes cryptotexanus; while War Party, Polaris, and Pemmican Caves are known to contain the Bone Cave harvestman.
+Karankawa Cave is known to contain the Bone Cave harvestman and the Dragonfly Cave mold beetle; while War Party, Polaris, and Pemmican Caves are known to contain the Bone Cave harvestman.
 Batrisodes cryptotexanus may yet be detected in War Party Cave; while the presence of other non-listed troglobitic species in Pemmican, Polaris, and Snake Dancer caves indicate significant likelihood of detecting the listed species in those locations.

 Fencing currently separates the Karankawa Cave KFA from Ronald Reagan Boulevard, but does not otherwise encircle the entire preserve.
 Developmental encroachment has continued and the need to separate the eastern and western preserve boundaries has increased.
-As such, the Karankawa Cave KFA is expected to be fully fenced in the near future.
 Cave gates currently prevent unauthorized access to Angostura and Pemmican Caves; whereas Armadon, Karankawa, Polaris, Quahadi, Snake Dancer, and War Party Caves are not gated.